ferrocene/ferrocene/ferrocene/doc/requirements/src/self-test.rst

 The executable should exist in the ``bin`` directory, relative to the root of the installation.

-The metadata of the executable should be fetchable.

 The executable should be a regular file.

 The executable should have read and execute permissions set for all users.